Raghav1840/Assignment/README.md

 Removing a Book: Attempts to remove a book named "Poor dad" from user1's borrowed list, followed by displaying user1's updated information.}

 Enter_user&password: https://github.com/Raghav1840/Assignment/commit/2dea5529a270df88da814cbeddbccac7e2b764c8
+{ the user to input their username and password.
+Then, it compares these inputs with predefined values: username 'abc' and password 'student'.
+Next, it defines a function called check(), which prompts the user again to input their username and password.
+It checks if these inputs match the predefined values.
+If both the username and password match, it prints "welcome to college".
+Otherwise, it prints "unauthorized".}

 Print_book: https://github.com/Raghav1840/Assignment/commit/db100a32e90f9adc0b57728f6928a4d57fa2f86f